Gem in the Spotlight: Aquamarine

 The Gemology of Aquamarine

-Like emerald, aquamarine is a member of the beryl family.
+Like emerald, aquamarine is a member of the beryl family (along with morganite, heliodor, and others).
 Unlike emerald, it is frequently free of flaws and often occurs in large crystals.
 Aquamarine’s main pigment comes from iron.
 The color spectrum of aquamarine varies from very pale blue to a deep blue, the finest specimens being the deepest in color.

 If you are looking for the perfect piece of aquamarine jewelry, you have come to the right place.
-At Arden Jewelers, our gemologists understand and appreciate the natural beauty of color gems, and we find mountings that accentuate this beauty as much as possible.
+At Arden Jewelers, our gemologists understand and appreciate the natural beauty of color gems, and we find mountings that accentuate this beauty to its full extent.
 You can browse our collection online or visit the store to see even more examples of this beautiful and enchanting gemstone.